About Us

 Since 2014, I have been a committed Mentor Instructor for Animal Behavior College, guiding and shaping the next generation of aspiring dog trainers.

-My professionalism and commitment to excellence have been recognized by the International Association of Canine Professionals (IACP), where I earned professional membership in 2017.
+My professionalism and commitment to pet training has been recognized by the International Association of Canine Professionals (IACP), where I earned professional membership in 2017.

-Additionally, from 2016 to 2018, I served as a Service Dog class Instructor for MOPP, contributing my skills to specialized training programs.
+Additionally, from 2016 to 2018, I served as a Service Dog class Instructor for MOPP, contributing my skills to helping veterans learn how to build a relationship with their dogs and help the dogs learn how to respond to the various needs each individual veteran required..

 In 2017, I took the leap to establish my own successful Dog Training Company.
 My services include group obedience classes, personalized one-on-one sessions, and a boot camp board and train option, tailored to address various training needs from fundamental obedience to advanced service-level work.